 java \ python ruby1.9 javascript c#

-The entire string was highlighted.
+The entire string is highlighted.

-.
-Looks like there are two matches:
+Seems like there are two matches:

 /.y